 About Our Programs

-The programs (meetings) of the North Central Florida Post-Polio Support Group take place ten times a year at the Collins Health Resource Center on the second Sunday of the month at 2:00 PM, unless otherwise stated.
+The programs (meetings) of the North Central Florida Post-Polio Support Group take place ten times a year in Suite 240 of the West Marion Medical Plaza on the grounds of West Marion Community Hospital (State Road 200, Ocala) on the second Sunday of the month at 2:00 PM, unless otherwise stated.
 Anyone and everyone, polio survivor or not, is welcome to attend any of our programs.
 In addition our support group president presents a special program, "What Is Post-Polio Syndrome?" twice a year (on a Saturday) targeting those individuals who want and need to learn more about PPS, how it happens, and how to live more comfortably with it.
 We also present workshops, seminars and resource fairs, plus we have a "summer vacation" during the hottest part of the Florida summer (July and August).
 Our newsletter, however, will continue to come out every other month right on schedule.

 The length of the programs are usually about two hours with a speaker who is expert in some area of the medical, health care, health service, equipment supply or legal community.
 Questions from the floor are considered an important part of the program and are encouraged.
 We keep the programs as informal as our dress (being comfortable is important, so dress is casual, much the same as you might wear shopping).
 We try to be informative, and we are serious about our goals, but we also like to have a few good laughs.
 In fact, we consider the ability to laugh as important as any prescription a physician can write.